 All photos by Rose Pearlman.

 Thanks to Rose Pearlman for developing this project, writing the instructions, and capturing the imagery.
 Rose is an artist, teacher, and textile designer.
 With a background in fine arts and a love of well designed functional objects, her creations blur the lines between art and craft and pushes the boundaries with non-traditional techniques and materials.
 Rose teaches monthly rug hooking workshops in and around her home in NYC, and also welcomes commissions for one of a kind constructions in decor and home furnishings.
 Her work has been featured in fiber magazines, galleries, and numerous online design sites.
+Her new book Modern Rug Hooking comes out December 3, 2019 and is currently available for preorder wherever books are sold.
 She lives in Brooklyn, NY with her family.

 This post includes affiliate links.
 Reading My Tea Leaves might earn a small commission on the goods purchased through those links.